 - Browse our Video Library

 2017 Environmental Events

-All films free and open to the public, starting at 7 p.m. at Sumner Hall (206 S Queen St.) unless otherwise noted.
-The events are intended to facilitate a ongoing conversation about environmental topics in our community.
+All events are free and open to the public unless otherwise noted.
+This programming is intended to facilitate an ongoing conversation about environmental topics in our community.

 March 2: Garbage Warrior

 A documentary that explores working with reclaimed materials in sustainable design and disaster relief.
 View feedback

 Follow passionate seed keepers who are protecting a 12,000 year-old food legacy.
 View feedback.

 Family fun and environmental programming at Memorial Row, from 9 a.m.-1 p.m.

 A documentary about how Cuba survived Peak Oil.

 A film about how corporations affect farmers, fishermen and the food supply.
 View feedback.